-- Major vulnerabilities: naval forces conducting constant communications lack stealth and become dependent on continuous data exchange. - Agile EMCON: "Radio silence" emissions control with judicious use of low-probability of intercept (LPI) communication channels, such as ontical - Messaging maturity: efficient compression and a coherently defined signal book, aiding remote command initiative and operational freedom of action. - Ethical Human Supervision of Autonomy: allow unmanned systems with potential for lethal force to operate reliably at a distance, directed by humans to follow same tasking + constraints as any other trusted participant.
+- Major vulnerabilities are commonplace: naval forces conducting constant communications lack stealth and become dependent on continuous data exchange. - Agile EMCON: "Radio silence" emissions control with judicious use of low-probability of intercept (LPI) communication channels, such as optical. - Messaging maturity: efficient compression and a coherently defined signal book, aiding remote command initiative and operational freedom of action. - Ethical Control of Unmanned Systems: allow unmanned systems with potential for lethal force to operate reliably at a distance, directed by humans to follow same tasking + constraints as any other trusted participant.